hoodakaushal/bloggy/README.md

 # Local Installation & Setup Guide

 This document explains how to set up and run the project **locally** using terminal commands.
 These steps mirror what happens in CI but are written for local development and testing.
+PS: We are assuming root for each command i.e bloggy/

 ---